Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 4. In Set Properties blade, give your dataset this name: **ADLS** and click on the **Linked Service** dropdown.
 Select **New**.

-5. In the New linked service (Azure Data Lake Storage Gen2) blade, select your authentication method as **Account key**, select your **Azure Subscription** and select your Storage account.
+5. In the New linked service (Azure Data Lake Storage Gen2) blade, select your authentication method as **Account key**

+6. Select your **Azure Subscription** and select your Storage account that start with **adlsxxxxx**, where xxxxx is your random number.
 You will see a screen as follows:

    ![Create a Sink in Azure Data Factory in the Azure Portal](images/M07-E02-T03-img01.png)